2dcl/2dcl/docs/RFC-1.md

  - `layer`: a z-ordering layer that lets you decide what goes above what.
 Use the level's `player_layer` to determine which layers are below the player and which ones are above.
  - `flip`: used to determine if the asset should be flipped on the `x` or `y` axes.
  - `anchor`: This is used to determine where the center of the asset lies on.
 This will affect rotations and, in the case the sprite is in the same layer as the player, where it starts rendering below/above the player using the `y` coordinate.
 See `Anchor` below for available options.
- - `blend_mode`: Used to decide how the asset is blended with pixels existing below it.
-See `Blend Modes` below.

 ```json
 {